Mainframe computer: History

 In 1991, AT&T Corporation briefly owned NCR.
 During the same period, companies found that servers based on microcomputer designs could be deployed at a fraction of the acquisition price and offer local users much greater control over their own systems given the IT policies and practices at that time.
 Terminals used for interacting with mainframe systems were gradually replaced by personal computers.
 Consequently, demand plummeted and new mainframe installations were restricted mainly to financial services and government.
 In the early 1990s, there was a rough consensus among industry analysts that the mainframe was a dying market as mainframe platforms were increasingly replaced by personal computer networks.
-InfoWorlds Stewart Alsop infamously predicted that the last mainframe would be unplugged in 1996; in 1993, he cited Cheryl Currid, a computer industry analyst as saying that the last mainframe "will stop working on December 31, 1999", a reference to the anticipated Year 2000 problem (Y2K).
+InfoWorlds Stewart Alsop predicted that the last mainframe would be unplugged in 1996; in 1993, he cited Cheryl Currid, a computer industry analyst as saying that the last mainframe "will stop working on December 31, 1999", a reference to the anticipated Year 2000 problem (Y2K).

 That trend started to turn around in the late 1990s as corporations found new uses for their existing mainframes and as the price of data networking collapsed in most parts of the world, encouraging trends toward more centralized computing.
 The growth of e-business also dramatically increased the number of back-end transactions processed by mainframe software as well as the size and throughput of databases.
 Batch processing, such as billing, became even more important (and larger) with the growth of e-business, and mainframes are particularly adept at large-scale batch computing.
 Another factor currently increasing mainframe use is the development of the Linux operating system, which arrived on IBM mainframe systems in 1999.
 Linux allows users to take advantage of open source software combined with mainframe hardware RAS.
 Rapid expansion and development in emerging markets, particularly People's Republic of China, is also spurring major mainframe investments to solve exceptionally difficult computing problems, e.g. providing unified, extremely high volume online transaction processing databases for 1 billion consumers across multiple industries (banking, insurance, credit reporting, government services, etc.) In late 2000, IBM introduced 64-bit z/Architecture, acquired numerous software companies such as Cognos and introduced those software products to the mainframe.
 IBM's quarterly and annual reports in the 2000s usually reported increasing mainframe revenues and capacity shipments.
 However, IBM's mainframe hardware business has not been immune to the recent overall downturn in the server hardware market or to model cycle effects.
-For example, in the 4th quarter of 2009, IBM's System z hardware revenues decreased by 27% year over year.
-But MIPS (millions of instructions per second) shipments increased 4% per year over the past two years.
+For example, in the 4th quarter of 2009, IBM's System z hardware revenues decreased by 27% year over year, but MIPS (millions of instructions per second) shipments increased 4% per year over the past two years.
 Alsop had himself photographed in 2000, symbolically eating his own words ("death to the mainframe").